Oleksandr Danchenko: Biography

-Born in Kryvyi Rih, Dnipropetrovsk Oblast.
-Attended school No. 108 in Kyiv, which he graduated with silver medal.
-In 1997 graduated from National Technical University of Ukraine 'Kyiv Polytechnic University', the faculty of Construction and Technology of Radio-electronic Devices.
+Born in Kryvyi Rih, Dnipropetrovsk Oblast, he attended school No. 108 in Kyiv, where he graduated with a silver medal.
+In 1997, he graduated from National Technical University of Ukraine 'Kyiv Polytechnic University', the faculty of Construction and Technology of Radio-electronic Devices.
 Later he received MBA degree from International Institute of Management in Kyiv (in 2007) and attended the Institute of Administrative Management (TEMIS) in Canada.

 Danchenko started his career in 1995, obtaining the post of technical director in the company 'UkrTraks'.
 In 1998 became the CEO of the satellite communication company CTC.
 Starting 2001 he was the CEO of the telecommunication company Datastat.
 In 2005 created the national communication operator Datagroup by pooling together companies CTC, Datastat, Datacom, Krokus Telecom.
 He retained the post of Datagroup CEO until his election to the Parliament of Ukraine.

 In 2004, Danchenko received the State Order 'Honourable Communication Worker of Ukraine'.
 In 2007 was distinguished as one of the three best CEOs in communications.
 In 2007 and 2008, the magazine 'Economy' named him the best Top-manager in the fixed communications market.

 Danchenko is a philanthropist and active supporter of sports for children and adults alike.
 He has been supporting the children's football team of the School #15, contributed to organisation of the Ukraine Football Cup and Ukraine Football Supercup, created the League of Mixed Martial Arts.
 Also, he is supporting small businesses, education and telemedicine (in collaboration with the charity 'Open Hearts').

 Danchenko has a wife named Viktoriya with whom he has two daughters.